What is absence?

 Your occupational health and safety service plays an important role in preventing and reducing absence.
 The core task of the occupational health and safety service is to help employers and employees with their working conditions policy and absence policy.
 An effective policy enables you to prevent absence.
 For example, by providing insight into the risks within the company through a risk assessment, and by identifying the health risks through a Preventative Medical Examination (PME).
-We offer two differten PME's: PME Vital and PME personal.
+We offer two different PME's: PME Vitality and PME Personal.

 The occupational health and safety service is best known for absence management, because when assisting sick employees, it is mandatory to have a company doctor assist you.
 The company doctor also plays an important role in reducing and preventing absence.
 More on this later.

 Effective absence management is crucial for a quick, responsible rehabilitation and for limiting the duration of absence as much as possible.
 As mentioned above, you are obliged by law to have yourself assisted by a company doctor in the management of sick employees.
 Within 6 weeks after the sickness notification, they will draw up a Problem Analysis and advice, allowing you and your employee can draw up a rehabilitation action plan.
 A case manager – at ArboNed that is the process director or rehabilitation and prevention advisor – ensures that all absence management steps are completed carefully and in good time.

 Not every company has an absence policy, but an effective absence policy can help you reduce absence.
 An absence policy describes how your organisation deals with absence.
 The steps to follow in the event of a sickness notification (the absence protocol) and the rights and obligations of you as an employer and of your employee.